This website is moderated 24/7 by an expert global moderation team from Bang the Table.

 Username change - our moderation team reviews every username submitted to this site via registration.
 If they deem your username to be in breach of the above rules they will change your username and inform you this has occurred.
 You can later change your username to something within the rules via your participant profile.

 Temporary Suspension - a participant who repeatedly and flagrantly changes their username in breach of the above rules may be suspended from access to the website for a period of up to one week.
 The period will reflect both the severity and consistency of the breach.
 The user will be reported to the consulting organization.

 Permanent Blocking - a participant who continues to violate the username rules following reinstatement after a period of suspension may have their access to the website permanently blocked.

 All public facing contributions - that is, contributions that can be seen by other website users are moderated in accordance with the moderation rules set out below.

-Never post personal information about another participant.
+Never post personal information about yourself or another participant.
 This includes identifying any individual by their real name if they have not already done so, or providing personal contact information.

 Never identify a staff member of the consulting organisation by name.

 Don't defame anyone or any organisation.
 A comment is defamatory if it lowers or harms the reputation of a person or organisation.
 If you wish to insult anyone, this is not the place to do it.
 If you wish to accuse anyone of wrongdoing or incompetence, this is not the place to do it.

 Don't post anything that could be considered intolerant of a person's race, culture, appearance, gender, sexual preference, religion or age.